 Appraisal remedy

 Introduction.
 Before we study the fiduciary duty remedies against each type of freeze-out, we will discuss a remedy that can be used in case of a merger, including a freeze-out merger: the appraisal remedy.
 Appraisal rights grant dissenting shareholders the right to request the corporation to pay them the fair value of their shares in cash, as determined by a court and regardless of any illegality.
 An appraisal procedure only grants the right to a fair price and cannot stop the merger from taking place.
 Appraisal rights are governed by section 262 of the Delaware General Corporation Law.
-They are not available in the case of a short-form merger (§ 262(b) iuncto §253 Delaware General Corporation Law).
+They are not available in the case of a short-form merger (section 262(b) iuncto §253 Delaware General Corporation Law).

 Purpose of appraisal rights.
 As discussed paragraph 55, appraisal rights were introduced because of the shift from consensus to majority vote in corporate law.
 Originally, appraisal rights had a “liquidity purpose”: they ensured that a minority shareholder was not trapped inside a corporation that had fundamentally changed as compared to when the shares were purchased.
 But the appraisal remedy is nowadays much more often used as protection against freeze-outs, which concerns the opposite situation: minority shareholders being forced against their will out of the corporation.
 However, due to its different original purpose, the appraisal remedy is a remedy that is ill suited to protect minority shareholders against freeze-outs.
 Indeed, the appraisal remedy suffers from many disadvantages as a remedy, especially when compared to the more popular remedy of breach of fiduciary duties.

 Disadvantage 1: procedural requirements.
 First, the procedural requirements for perfecting appraisal rights are quite strict.
 The claimant must be a shareholder and must continue to hold his shares until the effective date of the merger.
-In addition, the shareholder must not vote in favour of the merger (§ 262(a) DGCL) and must notify the corporation of its dissent in advance (§ 262(d) DGCL).
+In addition, the shareholder must not vote in favour of the merger (section 262(a) DGCL) and must notify the corporation of its dissent in advance (section 262(d) DGCL).
 This compliance burdens complicate the use of appraisal rights, especially for smaller shareholders.

 Disadvantage 2: valuation difficulties.
 Second, the calculation of the fair value of the shares in an appraisal procedure has been considered to be disadvantageous for the minority shareholders.
 In the past, courts have deferred to the market value to determine the fair value of shares.
 However, Wertheimer has criticized this deference to market price, as the market price fluctuates and the controlling shareholder can time the freeze-out when the market price is low, or even try to manipulate the market price, to the detriment of the minority shareholders.
 In addition, the market price reflects a minority discount, which should not be taken into account in determining the fair value of shares.